-This feature is in preview and is only available to enrolled organizations.
-To enroll your organization in the preview, contact your Cockroach Labs account team.
+This feature is in limited access and is only available to enrolled organizations.
+To enroll your organization, contact your Cockroach Labs account team.
 This feature is subject to change.

 By default, CockroachDB Cloud has safeguards in place to protect cluster's data from the public internet.
 Ingress traffic to a cluster is routed through a load balancer, and it is possible to restrict inbound connections using a combination of IP allowlisting, and either of AWS PrivateLink or GCP VPC peering depending on your cloud provider.
 However, data egress operations such as exports, backups, and Change Data Capture (CDC) use public subnets.